Sahara Las Vegas

 Restaurants ring the casino with the only holdover from the SLS days being Bazaar Meat by José Andrés.
 Everything else that used to be here is gone, replaced by the usual suspects – a Chinese restaurant, an Italian joint, a brew pub, and the like.
 There is no buffet here, but word on the street is that they are going to bring it back in 2020.

 There is a nightclub and a couple of bars but not worth going out of your way for yet during this transition period.
 They might do more in this category once they get the rest of the hotel settled.
 Ditto entertainment.
-They have a concert venue and a regular show, Blanc de Blanc, which is sort of an Absinthe style production, but there are all sorts of rumors going on about possible replacements for it.
+They have a concert venue but no major show until Magic Mike Live moves here in the spring of 2020.

 There are several pools, a spa, a gym, and al of the other usual amenities you’d expect in a Vegas resort.